 Help ensure the success of your Asian market research study by learning how to avoid common traps that can affect data quality and study timing.

-Elaine Detosil (picured), Senior Manager of APAC was interviewed by dataSpring editors recently and shares her perspective on some common survey misconceptions and shares tips on how to run a high-quality study in Asia.
+Elaine Detosil (pictured), Senior Manager of APAC was interviewed by dataSpring editors recently and shares her perspective on some common survey misconceptions about running market research surveys in Asia and shares tips on how to run a high-quality study in the region.

 Misconception #1: If a methodology works, stick with it.